kylpo/notes/Perfect-OS.md

 Also because I recently did a round of researching these platforms for app development.
 What are their capabilities: their strengths and limitations.
 Also because many of these patterns and concepts can and do live within apps.

 ---

+Reach out to Dion when this series is released because of [Operating System?
+Help Me Operate – Ben and Dion – Medium](https://medium.com/ben-and-dion/operating-system-help-me-operate-c18c698978e1)

+---